Vitols999/QMS-WIKI/DocGisItemsTrk.md

 trackpoints.
 The trackpoint data consists of location, elevation, timestamp and some other data.
 Except for rare failures caused by the recording GPS device this data is consistent (valid).

 * _creating new waypoints and tracks_.
-The creation of a track requires a map so that track points can be properly located.
+The creation of a track requires a map so that trackpoints can be properly located.
 If elevation data should be added to the track, then this data (DEM data) should be available in QMS.
 Finally, if routing should be used for track creation, then routing data should be available in QMS.